carbon-language/carbon-lang/docs/design/classes.md

 ## Overview

-A Carbon `struct` is a user-defined
+A Carbon `class` is a user-defined
 [record type](<https://en.wikipedia.org/wiki/Record_(computer_science)>).
 This
 is the primary mechanism for users to define new types in Carbon.
-A `struct` has members that are referenced by their names, in contrast to a [Carbon tuple](tuples.md) which defines a
+A `class` has members that are referenced by their names, in contrast to a [Carbon tuple](tuples.md) which defines a
 [product type](https://en.wikipedia.org/wiki/Product_type) whose members are referenced positionally.

-Carbon supports both named, or "nominal", and unnamed, or "anonymous", struct types.
-Nominal struct types are all distinct, but anonymous types are equal if they have the same list of members.
-Anonymous struct literals may be used to initialize or assign values to named struct variables.
+Carbon supports both named, or "nominal", and unnamed, anonymous, or "structural", class types.
+Nominal class types are all distinct, but structural types are equal if they have the same list of members.
+Structural class literals may be used to initialize or assign values to nominal class variables.

 ## Use cases

-The use cases for structs include both cases motivated by C++ interop, and cases that we expect to be included in idiomatic Carbon-only code.
+The use cases for classes include both cases motivated by C++ interop, and cases that we expect to be included in idiomatic Carbon-only code.

 **This design currently only attempts to address the "data classes" use case.**